-- Merlot: Merlot grapes are popular in cooler weather and while it is popular all over the world, it is mostly grown in France’s Bordeaux region and in Washington State.
+- Merlot: Merlot grapes are popular in cooler weather, and while it is popular worldwide, it is mostly grown in France’s Bordeaux region and Washington State.

 - Cabernet Sauvignon: It is often called the “King of Red Grapes”.
-Originated in the Bordeaux region of France, it’s able to grow worldwide in a variety of climates.
-The most popular regions for this grape are the Napa Valley region, South America, Italy, Australia and Washington State.
+Originated in the Bordeaux region of France, it’s able to grow worldwide in various climates.
+The most popular regions for this grape are the Napa Valley region, South America, Italy, Australia, and Washington.

 Types of White Wine

-They’re typically produced from gold, green or white grapes, but can also made from red grapes.
+They’re typically produced from gold, green or white grapes and made from red grapes.
 Below the most common grape types:

-- Chenin Blanc: While it originated in France’s Loire Valley, South Africa has quickly become the largest producer Chenin Blanc producer in the world.
+- Chenin Blanc: While it originated in France’s Loire Valley, South Africa has quickly become the world’s largest producer Chenin Blanc producer.

 - Pinot Gris/Pinot Grigio: If the wine comes from France, it would be labelled Pinot Gris.
 Conversely, if the wine comes from Italy, it would be marked Pinot Grigio.